giorgiop94/digital-garden/_notes/Book - The Listening Society - Hanzi Freinacht.md

 To see that in the transpersonal perspective, individual people cannot really be blamed for anything.
 All moralism is meaningless.
 This translates to a radical acceptance of people as they are; a radical non-judgment that can also be described as a civic, impersonal and secular bid to love thy neighbor

 ## Modern and Postmodern
-Modern society is based around beliefs in science, progress, an objective and independent reality, the individual, and so forth.
+**Modern** society is based around beliefs in **science, progress, an objective and independent reality**, the individual, and so forth.
 “Modernism”, in this sense, is the standard worldview we get in secular Western societies today

-Postmodernism is closely related to such things as relativism, social constructivism and a kind of cynicism that comes from seeing many different perspectives, with no longer being a naive believer in religious, political or even scientific movements.
+**Postmodernism** is closely related to such things as **relativism**, **social constructivism** and a kind of **cynicism** that comes from seeing many different perspectives, with no longer being a naive believer in religious, political or even scientific movements.
 Postmodernism is interested not so much in what is true, in what should be done, but rather in questioning everything, in picking things apart, deconstructing them, to make us think again, to make us less sure, to make life harder for those who would control or manipulate others: the politicians, the media moguls, the scientists and the medical professionals.
-To the postmodern mind, the goal is to reach an anti-thesis—the critique or criticism of the existing is what counts as a real result; not to give answers but to refute old answers and dwell on new questions.
+To the postmodern mind, the goal is to reach an anti-thesis—the **critique** or criticism of the existing is what counts as a real result; not to give answers but to refute old answers and dwell on new questions.

-Ontologically, metamodernism oscillates between the modern and the postmodern.
-It oscillates between a modern enthusiasm and a postmodern irony, between hope and melancholy, between naïveté and knowingness, empathy and apathy, unity and plurality, totality and fragmentation, purity and ambiguity.”[174]
+**Ontologically, metamodernism oscillates between the modern and the postmodern.
+It oscillates between a modern enthusiasm and a postmodern irony, between hope and melancholy, between naïveté and knowingness, empathy and apathy, unity and plurality, totality and fragmentation, purity and ambiguity.”**[174]
 Ontology is a word for what you believe about reality, about what is “really real”.
 So when Vermeulen and van der Akker claim that metamodernism oscillates “ontologically”, they mean to say that the metamodernist artists adopt a new view of reality itself.
 In this view you are both a modern believer in science and progress, and a skeptical, ironic critic of your own naive belief.

 Basically, metamodernism is keeping the postmodern suspicion of progress and “grand narratives” (science, socialism, etc.) but bringing in the modern hope and sense of direction through the backdoor, as vaguely suggested open potentials.